Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Introduction

 Although often intended as a means to passively image materials with high spatial resolution, electron irradiation often plays an active role in driving dynamic nanoscale or atomic processes.
 For instance, electron irradiation has been used to controllably etch nanoparticles,\cite{ye_single-particle_2016} induce crystallization in two-dimensional materials,\cite{bayer_atomic-scale_2018} drive particle assemblies at the nanoscale,\cite{kim_imaging_2017,luo_quantifying_2017} and manipulate the positions of individual atoms in a lattice \cite{su_engineering_2019}.
 Using electron irradiation for such processes provides high spatial and temporal resolution and precise control over electron-sample interactions by modulating the current and accelerating voltage of the electron beam.
 For recording or inducing nanoparticle dynamics, electron imaging allows for the precise mapping of particle trajectories leading to the formation of higher-order assemblies.
 Although in situ investigations of particle assemblies in liquid environments are becoming more prevalent,\cite{kim_visualizing_2016,kim_assessing_2019} the exact impact of electron irradiation on the dynamics of these assemblies is not well understood.

 Merging high resolution and deliberate manipulation of colloidal systems with electron microscopy provides the opportunity both to explore interactions among smaller particles and to leverage and elucidate the influence of an electron beam on a colloidal system while employing it to drive different behaviors.
+Both the particle size and the electron beam enable interparticle interactions on different, shorter time scales that would otherwise be challenging to observe.
 While most colloidal studies are performed on monolayers in aqueous solutions, ionic liquids (IL)---replete with enigmatic properties in their own right---are interesting alternative media, especially for higher-resolution electron microscopy studies, owing to their low vapor pressures.\cite{torimoto_new_2010} Recent efforts have shown that colloidal nanoparticles can be incorporated into ILs\cite{zhang_stable_2017} or self-assembled at IL interfaces.\cite{frost_particle_2014} For example, Kim et al. recently showed that scanning electron microscopy (SEM) can image few-nanoparticle dynamics at the IL-vacuum interface and map interaction potentials between particles.\cite{kim_assessing_2019}

 Here we present the dynamics of a 2D colloidal polycrystalline monolayer at an IL-vacuum interface driven by the irradiation of a focused, scanning electron beam.
 By introducing the combination of an IL interface and the charge-mediated actuation of the nanoparticles, we show that progressive charging of the 300-nm-diameter insulating silica nanoparticles by the electron beam causes a series of dynamic processes.
 First, particle charging, combined with compensation by IL screening, increases particle kinetic energy to mobilize the particles, resulting in annealing of the monolayer.
 Second, the particles detach from the IL-vacuum interface, resulting in the formation of point vacancies in the 2D monolayer, which leads to a melting phase transition.
 We first describe the dynamics that we induce and observe, then explore the macroscopic and microscopic dynamics of each stage, and finally describe a model to consistently explain the sum total of the observations.
 This newfound understanding of how the electron beam and IL cooperate to drive particle dynamics will enable a powerful new approach to manipulating colloidal systems without the need to vary their intrinsic properties.